JMSDOnline/vstacklet/docs/setup/vstacklet-server-stack.sh.md

 #### return codes:

-- 116 - the -nginx|--nginx option is required.
+- 116 - the `-nginx|--nginx` option is required.
-- 117 - the -e|--email option is required.
+- 117 - the `-e|--email` option is required.
 - 118 - failed to change directory to /root.
-- 119 - failed to create directory ${webroot}/.well-known/acme-challenge.
+- 119 - failed to create directory ${web_root}/.well-known/acme-challenge.
 - 120 - failed to clone acme.sh.
 - 121 - failed to change directory to /root/acme.sh.
 - 122 - failed to install acme.sh.